ui-schema/ui-schema/packages/docs/Schema.md

 - `type` valid types: `string`, `number`, `boolean`, `object`, `array` ✔
     - `array` render must be implemented through a widget
-    - validity for `typeof undefined` must be handled depending on `required` in the widget:`undefined`is valid if `required` is false.
+    - validity for `typeof undefined` must be handled depending on `required` in the widget
     - multi-type support for one schema ❌
 - `widget`, non-standard JSON-Schema to select a specific UI ✔

 These keywords may be implemented in each widget/design-system:

 - `format` e.g. `date` for the `type` `string`
-- `title` what should be used as title, passed to translation by default
+- `title` what should be used as title, passed to translation
-- `description` what should be used as description, passed to translation by default
+- `description` what should be used as description, passed to translation
 - `$comment` is recommended to leave maintaining notes

 Universal Keywords: